 Bacteria in plaque digests sugar and gives off a foul odor = bad breath, especially after eating or drinking sweets.
 Next time you reach for a breath mint, make sure it’s sweetened with xylitol and contains NO aspartame!
 (Some of their products contain harmful processed ‘natural flavors’ and some do not).
 Read labels carefully.

-Tips To Stop Getting Your Teeth Cleaned
+Stop Needing To Get Your Teeth Cleaned

 So now that you have heard all the benefits, here are some thoughts on how to use it to get the best results.